- Metformin Hydrochloride

 Taking it with other medicines

-Let our prescriber know when filling in our medical questionnaire if you are using any other treatments.
+Let your prescriber know if you are using any other treatments.
 The following may affect the function of this drug: beta-2 agonists; diuretics; corticosteroids; other antidiabetics; or sympathomimetic medicines used to treat heart attacks and low blood pressure.

 It is also necessary to let your doctor know if you are about to have any tests which use contrast dyes, or surgery under anaesthetic, as these may also interact with this treatment.